-Prerequisite: Enrollment in the Dental Hygiene Program.
+Prerequisite: Admission to and enrollment in the Dental Hygiene Program.
 This course for dental hygiene students includes didactic and pre-clinical instruction in the essential of dental radiography.
 Lecture emphasizes the technical aspects of radiation production, protection against the hazards of radiation, and utilization of radiographs during patient care.
-The laboratory provides demonstrations and practical application in the fundamentals of intraoral and extraoral radiographic techniques, processing, mounting and identification of normal anatomical landmarks. \$66.00 Materials Fee - PAY-ABLE AT REGISTRATION.
+The laboratory provides demonstrations and practical application in the fundamentals of intraoral and extraoral radiographic techniques, processing, mounting and identification of normal anatomical landmarks. \$66.00 Materials Fee - PAYABLE AT REGISTRATION.

-DH 109 C PRE-CLINICAL DENTAL HYGIENE
+DH 109 C PRE-CLINICAL DENTAL HYGIENE 41⁄2 Units

-41⁄2 Units